sivarajankumar/web-invoice/readme.txt

 == Upgrade Notice ==

-= 2.0.18 =
+= 2.0.19 =
-Added new field invoice date, fixed a long standing bug with some installations where user list was empty and also fixed issue 58 and 59.
+New Spanish translation and option to hide invoice date.
+Also fixed bug with invoice_date column not added on Web Invoice table creation and also possible issue with item list table width.

 == Changelog ==